jakub-klapka/image-lightbox-wp-plugin/README.md

  - Supports also WP-generated galleries (`[gallery]`)
  - Based on great [Fancybox](http://fancyapps.com/fancybox/) library by Jānis Skarnelis
  - Frontend files are loaded only, when they are necessary (no more thousand-script headers on frontend)
- - Also PHP files are loaded only when they are needed (to save server memory)
+ - Also various PHP files are loaded only when they are needed (to save server memory)
  - Plugin is very simple but still highly configurable via filters (no settings in DB - perfect for theme devs)

 Filters